-When I was driving to work recently, a woman cut in front of me with her car five times during my commute.
+When I was driving recently, a woman cut in front of me with her car five times during my commute.
 She obviously wasn’t making any progress on the freeway and kept falling behind.
 Every time she decided to switch lanes to get ahead, I happened to be the car she victimized.
 This was an opportunity for practicing compassion.

 I could have let this ruin my morning.
 But instead I decided to imagine why she was in such a hurry that she jeopardized her safety and that of others.
 It wasn’t easy.
 But I decided to stay sane.
 Maybe she was going to get test results for a health scare.
 Maybe her daughter was in labor and she was trying to get to the hospital.
 Who knows?
 I tried to empathize and stay out of her way.